-The Zarrow Center is a dynamic arts anchor serving The University of Tulsa’s School of Art, Design and Art History.
+The Zarrow Center is a dynamic arts anchor serving The University of Tulsa’s School of Art, Division of Lifelong Learning and Gilcrease Museum.
 The three-story Zarrow Center spans 18,000 square feet and has been renovated to include classrooms, art studios, the Sherman Smith Family Gallery and a reception area for events.

 The Zarrow Center is part of the renovation project of the former Tulsa Paper Company building, made possible by the George Kaiser Family Foundation.
 TU’s Zarrow Center is one of many arts groups that occupy the renovated warehouse.
-Others include Philbrook Downtown, 108 Contemporary and the Woody Guthrie Center.
+Others include: Philbrook Downtown, 108 Contemporary and the Woody Guthrie Archives.

 Street parking is available throughout most of downtown Tulsa.
 Additionally, paid parking is available in the North Parking Garage just north of the BOK Tower on Main Street between First and Archer Streets.